top of page

 You can hear more about the science behind this project on our 45-minute PODCAST with Lorna Rees talking to Dr Anjana Khatwa and music by Cohen Braithwaite-Kilcoyne and Laura Reid as they walk the route for the premiere performance in Symondsbury for the Inside Out Dorset Festival.

-GEOPHONIC will be touring in 2022 - our tour pack is here: GEOPHONIC TOUR PACK
+Our tour pack is here: GEOPHONIC TOUR PACK

 Produced by Activate Performing Arts (Activate), producers of Inside Out Dorset.